-Rachel joined the Walla Walla Union-Bulletin as a reporter in January 2013, and covers the outlying areas of the Walla Walla Valley, including Garfield and Columbia Counties.
+Rachel was a reporter at the Union-Bulletin from January 2013-September 2014, and covered the outlying areas of the Walla Walla Valley, including Garfield and Columbia Counties.
 She was previously a freelance reporter for the paper, covering immigration issues and policy, as well as local news and events.

 DAYTON — Decreased revenue from the Touchet Valley Golf Course and fairgrounds stall rentals have led to a projected budget shortfall of almost $19,000 for Columbia County’s parks and recreation fund.

 Fire and rain force a couple from a Twisp farm, buy they find friends in Dayton’s Joan and Pierre-Louis Monteillet.

 Sal Asaro and Patty Cho escaped fire and floods in Twisp, Wash. before winding up living at Monteillet Fromagerie in Dayton.

 Port of Columbia Commissioner Dale McKinley died early Thursday at his home.
 He was 65.